Skip to main content

 Kids shift into gear with the woom ORIGINAL 4

-There's no universal rule that dictates when a child is ready to transition to a geared bike; first and foremost, it depends on their ability as well as where and how they ride.
-For kids that are learning to ride – or who have just grasped the basics – it's wise to stick to a single-speed bike until they are ready for the added complexities of gears.
-Keep reading to see when gears make the most sense for your child:
+There's no universal rule that dictates when a child is ready to transition to a geared bike; first and foremost, it depends on their ability as well as where they ride.
+Keep reading to see when gears make the most sense for your child.

 Sarah Schwarz